 It doesn’t work this way for everyone, but for us it did.
-We decided to opt out by drastically cutting our expenses.
+We decided to opt-out by drastically cutting our expenses.
 Giving up the home was a big one.
-Mortgage was a money suck.
+The mortgage was a money suck.
 So was maintenance, things to fill our home with, and cleaning.

 I gave up my cell phone and replaced it with a free Skype number.
 By installing solar panels on the RV (in progress), our electricity expenses will be reduced to a big fat zero.
 No money spent at RV parks either, since we need no hook-ups.
 If we don’t feel like driving, we can self-support at a remote trailhead with no amenities for weeks at a time.

 We use free wifi, which we can find on pretty much any corner these days.
 And when we want to, we disconnect by parking on a mountain trail somewhere, embracing isolation.
 Our water use is minuscule, as we use creeks and waterfalls to rinse off or hand-wash our clothes with biodegradable soap.
 We have no cable or television, but we like going to the movies!

 We have one small pot and one small pan, which we use to make food in the RV.
 Living is simple and extremely cheap.
 With our family of two adults, one dog, and one cat, we can live very comfortably on $1,000/month or less.